 #1 Doing cardio and strength together

 Many people think it’s better to do cardiovascular training like running before resistance training, but this is not entirely true.
-The ideal would be to do these two forms of exercise on different days (or one in the morning and one in the evening), so that you can devote maximum effort and get the maximum benefit from each.
+The ideal would be to do these two forms of exercise on different days (or one in the morning and one in the evening) so that you can devote maximum effort and get the maximum benefit from each.
 Any time you do one followed by the other, the second one will suffer at least a little, although you may gradually improve your overall endurance this way.
 No matter if you want to lose body fat or gain muscle mass, the structure should be a split focus.

 #2 Sticking to the same routine

 If you continue to do the same type of exercise over and over for a long period of time, your body will quickly adapt and stop progressing.
 By varying your workout challenges your body will fire up your metabolism; keeping the body guessing.
-It is also a lot more refreshing and challenging for the mind: think of when you’ve gone for a run in a place you’ve never been, every turn is exciting and by the end of it you’ve had a solid exercise sesh.
+It is also a lot more refreshing and challenging for the mind: think of when you’ve gone for a run in a place you’ve never been, every turn is exciting and by the end of it, you’ve had a solid exercise sesh.

 #3 You’re not taking breaks

 It is important to implement rest days into your fitness regime because the body needs time to recover.
-Rest days are even implemented in Olympic athlete training plans in order to allow their bodies time to recuperate.
+Rest days are even implemented in Olympic athletes training plans in order to allow their bodies time to recuperate.
 This is because as we work out, we place greater strain on our muscles, tendons, ligaments, bones and joints.
 Our immune system is activated when there are muscle tears or joint strains, but if the body doesn’t come out of continual practice, this system doesn’t have the time to catch up and start patching everything back up.
 So, if you’re building muscle, you should take a day off from working the same area so the body has time to repair the muscles you’re activating.
-Otherwise you run a greater risk of injury such as bone spurs, shin splints, muscle tears, tendon shearing and so much more.
+Otherwise, you run a greater risk of injuries such as bone spurs, shin splints, muscle tears, tendon shearing and so much more.

 #4 You’re losing motivation